 I understand that the UK ( where I am from ) and the USA cant all ways be the worlds baby sitters, but they do when it suits them polically to do so.

 The children in India who have to work instead of go to school would rather work in the garment industry than make a “living” digging through garbage.
 Here’s a story about it.
 That is not because I shop at Forever21.
 The US has a space program and a nuclear program, but there are still children here who live in poverty and go hungry.
 It’s not right and it’s not what i would want for anyone, but there are always going to be poor people and those who gain from others’s losses.
-Do the best you can to not destroy another human being, but also, don’t drive yourself crazy that you can’t save everyone!posted almost 2 years ago
+Do the best you can to not destroy another human being, but also, don’t drive yourself crazy that you can’t save everyone!posted over 2 years ago

-its well known that all the garment industry all over the world make their money out of exploiting people….for instance the main factory of zara in spain its based on a tiny town where theres nothing to work at besides that,so do the maths….in my region (south america)they have semi-slavery regims where right now theres people of ALL ages working without even can go to the bathroom..the only word that comes to my mind is SHAMEposted almost 2 years ago
+its well known that all the garment industry all over the world make their money out of exploiting people….for instance the main factory of zara in spain its based on a tiny town where theres nothing to work at besides that,so do the maths….in my region (south america)they have semi-slavery regims where right now theres people of ALL ages working without even can go to the bathroom..the only word that comes to my mind is SHAMEposted over 2 years ago